 However, for people who grind their teeth or clench their jaw (hello!), the pressure that is put on the masseter muscle, as a consequence, causes it to get one hell of a workout.
 I mean, think about it.
 When you go to the gym (this is hypothetical, of course), the more you work on your biceps, the bigger and stronger they grow.
 Constantly working out your masseter muscle through clenching and grinding has the same effect and can cause the muscle to grow, which can have several not-so-great impacts.
 The first is that the jaw can become painful and uncomfortable - and it’s not only the jaw either.
 People who suffer with jaw pain (or TMJ) often complain of headaches too, which are caused by excessive clenching.

 The second effect of a clenched masseter is a square jawline, which some see as being a more masculine shape.
 And this makes sense when we think of the gym analogy from earlier.
 Overworking muscles makes them bigger, so of course our masseters change the shape of our face and jawline if we keep on clenching.
 But, fortunately, botulinum toxin injections into the masseters can help reduce this effect.

 How does masseter Botox work?

-So, masseter Botox (AKA jawline Botox) simply works by a medically qualified practitioner injecting tiny amounts of botulinum toxin into multiple areas of the masseter muscle.
+So, masseter Botox (AKA jawline Botox) simply works by a medically qualified practitioner, ideally a dentist, injecting tiny amounts of botulinum toxin into multiple areas of the masseter muscle.
 In small doses, Botox relaxes the muscle.